iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Updated App today and now I keep on getting error messages that the App is continuing to close.
 I uninstalled then installed the App and am still having issues<br> :date: __2020-10-09 05:36:17__

 > Okay application<br> :date: __2020-09-24 19:13:06__

-> Choices for source of stress and other feelings focus on effects of CoVid and leave out other national issues, which for many of us are the key sources of stress<br> :date: __2020-09-19 13:08:20__